 Use Thesaurus.com, it will give you some quick ideas.

 affordable = cheap, low-cost, bargain, steal

 budget = cost, funds, allowance

 fashion = fad, vogue, look,

-3. Come up with a catchy, yet memorable name using the keyword or a combo of the keywords you found.
+Come up with a catchy, yet memorable name using the keywords.

 I like to incorporate some alliteration, but you don't necessarily have to.
 List as many names that come to mind: